ElegantEngineeringTech/laravel-media/README.md

 $posterUrl = $media->getUrl(
     conversion: 'poster.360p',
-    fallback: 'poster' // Falls back to an other conversion doesn't exist );
+    fallback: 'poster' // Falls back to an other conversion if conversion doesn't exist );

 // Use the same logic with other properties such as
 $media->getPath();
-$media->getWith();
+$media->getWidth();
 // ...
 ```